-Hybrid cloud is any system that incorporates both private and public cloud solutions.
+A hybrid cloud is any system that incorporates both private and public cloud solutions.
 Organisations that use this type of cloud can use the public cloud for non-essential and non-sensitive data to keep the cost down and use their private cloud for more important and sensitive tasks for optimal security.

-As a combination of public cloud and private cloud, hybrid cloud inherits both the positive and negative traits of the two.
+As a combination of public cloud and private cloud, the hybrid cloud inherits both the positive and negative traits of the two.
 With a well-integrated system, organisations can expect more security, control, flexibility and reliability from their cloud services.

 PaaS vs IaaS vs SaaS

 The most popular models of cloud computing are PaaS (Platform as a Service), IaaS (Infrastructure as a service), and SaaS (Software as a Service).
 These models serve different purposes and needs.